ms3452/2D-waveguide-demo-code/README.md

 # License

-The code in this repository is released under the following license:
+This repository is licensed under:

 [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)

-A copy of this license is given in this repository as [license.txt](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/license.txt).
+A copy of the license is included in this repository as [license.txt](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/license.txt).